Employee burnout is real and has been on the rise for the past few years.

 A general lack of enthusiasm for their work shows that employees are disengaged due to burnout.

-Employees feeling burnt out may experience a loss of purpose for work, resulting in reduced productivity.
+Employees feeling burned out may experience a loss of purpose for work, resulting in reduced productivity.

 Often all a burnt-out employee wants to do is get away.
-Such a stressed employee may take extra leave or more than one unnecessary sick day.
+Stressed employees may take extra leave or more than one unnecessary sick day.

-Employees who do this usually hope that short breaks from work may restore their productivity or alleviate their exhaustion and stress levels.
+Employees who do this usually hope that short breaks from work can restore their productivity or alleviate their exhaustion and stress levels.

 Unfortunately, job burnout is a more severe condition that can’t simply go away with a day off.

-Workplace clashes and confrontations are routine and shouldn’t cause alarm.
+Workplace clashes and confrontations are routine and shouldn’t cause alarm—as long as they remain isolated and don’t cause long-lasting negative effects.

 However, if you notice an employee getting into regular disputes with a co-worker and having an unusually cynical attitude, it could be because of job stress.